With more than 160 million annual passengers and 5,800 daily flights, Delta Airlines stands as the second-largest U.S.-based airline.

 Delta Reserve Credit Card Review: A more valuable offer than you think

-The prominent perk with the Delta Reserve credit card from American Express is the annual domestic companion certificate (economy or first class).
+The prominent perk with the Delta Reserve credit card from American Express is the annual domestic companion certificate (domestic first class, Delta Comfort+ or domestic main cabin).
 Depending on the flight, this ticket alone could be worth the entire annual fee or more.

 Additionally, with $30,000 in purchases, Delta Reserve credit card from American Express cardmembers earn 15,000 bonus miles and 15,000 MQMs per year; with 60,000 in purchases, cardmembers earn another 15,000 bonus miles and 15,000 MQMs.